-2.3.5 Break-Before-Make Operation - All Versions
+2.3.7 Alternate Break-Before-Make Operation

-The second break-before-make method for the CPC7592xA/B is also the only method available for the CPC7592xC.
-As shown in ["CPC7592xA and CPC7592xB Truth Table" on page 10](#) and ["CPC7592xC Truth Table" on page 10](#), the bi-directional T{SD} interface disables all of the CPC7592 switches when pulled to a logic low.
-Although logically disabled, an active (closed) ringing switch (SW4) will remain closed until the next zero crossing current event.
+The second break-before-make method is also available for use with all versions of the CPC7593.
+As shown in ["Truth Table for CPC7593xA and CPC7593xB" on page 14](#) and ["Truth Table for CPC7593xC and CPC7593xD" on page 14](#), the bi-directional TSD interface disables all of the CPC7593 switches when pulled to a logic low.
+Although logically disabled, an active (closed) ringing switch (SW4) will remain closed until the next current zero crossing event.

-As shown in the table ["Break-Before-Make Ringing to Talk Transition Logic Sequence for all Versions" on page 15](#), this operation is similar to the one shown in ["Break-Before-Make Operation - All Versions" on page 14](#), except in the method used to select the all off state, and in when the IN{RINGING} and IN{TEST} inputs are reconfigured for the talk state.
+As shown in the table ["Break-Before-Make Operation Logic Table \(Ringing to Talk Transition\)" on page 18](#), this operation is similar to the one shown in ["Alternate Break-Before-Make Operation Logic Table \(Ringing to Talk Transition\)" on page 19](#), except in the method used to select the all-off state and when the INRINGING, INTESTin and INTESTout inputs are reconfigured for the talk state.

-1. Pull T{SD} to a logic low to end the ringing state.
+1. Pull TSD to a logic low to end the ringing state.
 This opens the ringing return switch (SW3) and prevents any other switches from closing.
-2. Keep T{SD} low for at least one-half the duration of the ringing cycle period to allow sufficient time for a zero crossing current event to occur and for the circuit to enter the break-before-make state.
-3. During the T{SD} low period, set the IN{RINGING} and IN{TEST} inputs to the talk state (0, 0).
-4. Release T{SD}, allowing the internal pull-up to activate the break switches.
+2. Keep TSD low for at least one-half the duration of the ringing cycle period to allow sufficient time for a zero crossing current event to occur and for the circuit to enter the break before make state.
+3. During the TSD low period, set the INRINGING, INTESTin and INTESTout inputs to the talk state (0,0,0).
+4. Release TSD allowing the internal pull-up to activate the break switches.

-When using T{SD} as an input, the two recommended states are "0" which overrides the logic input pins and forces an all off state and "Z" which allows normal switch control via the logic input pins.
+When using TSD as an input, the two recommended states are "0" which over rides logic input pins and forces an all-off state and "Z" which allows switch control via the logic input pins.
 This requires the use of an open-collector or open-drain type buffer.